yurigo79/gutenberg/packages/editor/README.md

 _Parameters_

 -   _props_ `Object`: - The component props.
--   _props.children_ `Element`: - The child components to render.
+-   _props.children_ `React.ReactElement`: - The child components to render.

 _Returns_

--   `Component|null`: The rendered child components or null if page attributes are not supported.
+-   `React.ReactElement`: The rendered child components or null if page attributes are not supported.

 ### PageAttributesOrder